Wildcat (Lake Compounce): Ride experience

 Wildcat sits in the center of Lake Compounce.
-Wildcat utilizes its design to twist around itself, while serving as the parks centerpiece.
-Once you leave the station the train turns slightly right and then left before climbing the 85-foot lift hill and dropping 73.7 feet.
+Wildcat utilizes its design to twist around itself.
+Once the train leaves the station, the train turns slightly right, then left, before climbing the 85-foot lift hill and dropping 78 feet.
 The lift hill is adjacent to the park entrance.
 The initial drop is followed by a left-banked curve and into a few more smaller hills until then reaching a right-banked curved leading into several more small hills.
-The train then curves right onto a section of bunny hills where it continues until it reaches the tunnel, where the brakes are.
-The ride is known for giving a rough ride.
+The train then curves right onto a section of bunny hills where it continues until it reaches the tunnel which contains the brake run.
+The coaster is known for being a rough ride.